 Meet and Trip Plan:

-The plan for the day is to meet on Saturday 14th September at Access Point 6, Verners Bridge for 10.00am then Paddle out to Coney Island for the evening camp.
-On Sunday we will make our way back to finish at Access Point 7, Maghery.
+The plan for the day is to meet on Saturday 14th September at Access Point 2, Blackwatertown for 10.00am and paddle down to Access Point 5, Bonds Bridge.
+Depending on the weather the campsite will be either at Bonds bridge or Coney Island.
+On Sunday the paddle will finish at Access Point 7, Maghery.

 All paddles are subject to weather conditions.